anyaevostinar/anyaevostinar.github.io/classes/201-w24/lab-graphtraversals.md

 1. The algorithm given in [homework 3 (the maze solver)](hw3) is a specialized version of depth-first search.
 Analyze it and determine what it's time complexity is; why is it different than general depth-first search?
 2. Implement depth-first search as well.

-## Submitting
-This activity is not a homework assignment.
-That means that you're evaluated on whether you attempted all parts of it, but your work will not be graded for correctness as long as a clear effort has been made.
-If you aren't able to complete some parts, great ways to indicate clear effort are to reach out for help before the deadline (note ways you did so in your Collaborations section) and to use comments in the document to indicate things you tried but what went wrong/where you got stuck.

-Submit your PDF to Moodle as always.
-(If you did the extensions, just submit the PDF please.)